fredmaggiowski/gorest/README.md

 ## Roadmap

-As of now GoRest does not implement the `http.Handler` interface making it impossible to be used directly as handler in the `ListenAndServe` function.
+As of now `gorest` does not implement the `http.Handler` interface making it impossible to be used directly as handler in the `ListenAndServe` function.

 In order to grant the power of multiplexing requests we decided to keep a dependcy on the [gorilla/mux](https://github.com/gorilla/mux) package.